mimiyin/collective-play-s21/README.md

       * Write a short blog post describing something you do that is absurd.
          * 001: Please complete by next Thursday 10AM Eastern.
          * 002: Please complete by next Monday 5PM Eastern.
-      * Pick an input and send it over sockets.
+      * Pick data between multiple computers over sockets.
       * Diagram your homework assignment.
          * Include a server and some clients.
          * Label events with event names and draw and arrow to specify the direction of data flow.